araujoalca/repo-remoto/README.md

-# repo-remoto
+# repo-local
-descrição editada antes da clonagem deste repositório no pc local.
+descrição alterada no pc local depois do clone.